pingcap/docs-cn/tools/lightning/deployment.md

 > **Notes:** `tidb-lightning` is a CPU intensive program.
 In an environment with mixed components, the resources allocated to `tidb-lightning` must be limited.
 Otherwise, other components might not be able to run.
 It is recommended to set the `region-concurrency` to 75% of CPU logical cores.
 For instance, if the CPU has 32 logical cores, you can set the `region-concurrency` to 24.

 Additionally, the target TiKV cluster should have enough space to absorb the new data.
-Besides [the standard requirements](../../op-guide/recommendation.md), the total free space of the target TiKV cluster should be larger than **Size of SQL dump × [Number of replicas](../../FAQ.md#is-the-number-of-replicas-in-each-region-configurable-if-yes-how-to-configure-it) × 2**.
+Besides [the standard requirements](../../op-guide/recommendation.md), the total free space of the target TiKV cluster should be larger than **Size of data source × [Number of replicas](../../FAQ.md#is-the-number-of-replicas-in-each-region-configurable-if-yes-how-to-configure-it) × 2**.
-With the default replica count of 3, this means the total free space should be at least 6 times the size of SQL dump.
+With the default replica count of 3, this means the total free space should be at least 6 times the size of data source.

 ## Export data